etjossem/etjossem.github.io/resume.md

 **Lead Front End Developer** at *Chariot* • __May 2014 to Present__
+  Led a small development team during transition to a federated API.
+  Developed a ticketing and check-in system for Chariot end-users.
+  Integrated with payment gatways like Braintree and Stripe.
+  Provided design assets
   **Web Stack**: Ruby on Rails, Sass, Haml, Javascript, MySQL.
   **Mobile Stack**: Angular.js and Cordova.